lbrito1/blog/content/posts/2022-07-09-books-collapse.md

 <%= render('/post_hero.*', src: '/blog/assets/images/2022/viking-greenland-sm.jpg', alt: "Hvalsey church ruins, Greenland", caption: "Hvalsey church ruins, Greenland.
 Credit: https://en.wikipedia.org/wiki/User:Number_57") %>

-_Collapse_ is fascinating, if somewhat exhausting at times.
+_Collapse_ is a fascinating, if somewhat exhausting, read.
 The central point of the book is that environmental changes, man-made or not, have been responsible for many a civilization's collapse.

 <!-- more -->